cryptomare/radar_scattering/README.md

 In future I intend to add two more, on the altimetric functionality of SMRT.

-To spin up a jupyter notebook in the cloud and run these notebooks, click the button below:
+To spin up a jupyter kernel in the cloud and run these notebooks, click the button below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/robbiemallett/radar_scattering/main)